Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Returns information about a device partition.
 This function works in MSX-DOS 1 mode.

 This function only works on device-based drivers; if a non-existing driver, a drive-based driver, or a MSX-DOS driver is specified in A and B, then an .IDRVR error will be returned.
-If the specified device and/or logical unit do not exist in the driver, an .IDEVL error will be returned.
+If the specified device and/or logical unit do not exist in the driver, an .IDEVN error will be returned.

 Storage devices are usually divided in partitions, each one being an independent logical volume residing in a contiguous block of sectors in the media.
 This function allows finding the starting sector of a given partition in the media, usually in order to map it to a drive letter by using the MAPDRV function, so that the contained filesystem can be accessed by Nextor.